-Tanker ships or commonly known as “tankers” in the maritime world, are special kinds of vessels designed to carry liquid cargoes in bulk.
+Tanker ships, commonly known as “tankers” in the maritime world, are special kinds of vessels designed to carry liquid cargo in bulk.

 1. Cargo Tanks

-Since there could be as much as 50 tanks in a single tanker, naming the tanks are in alphanumerical form and whether it is at the center or on the sides (wings).
+Since there could be as many as 50 tanks in a single tanker, naming the tanks is in alphanumerical form and whether it is at the center or on the sides (wings).

 2. Cargo Pumps

-Cargo pumps are used to drive the liquid cargo out of the ship during discharging operation.
+Generally, cargo pumps are used to drive the liquid cargo out of the ship’s tanks during discharging operation.
 But they can also be used to drive tank washing machines.

-Depending on the kind of ship, some uses submerge centrifugal pump while others use the old conventional models.
+Depending on the kind of ship, some uses submerged centrifugal pump while others use the old conventional models.

-For submerge pumps, the most commonly used is Framo Pumping System- hydraulic driven and Marflex System which is electric driven.
+For submerge pumps, the most commonly used are the Framo Pumping System which is hydraulic driven, and the Marflex System which is electric driven.

-Other types of pumps used in the market are reciprocating pump, gear pump and screw pump.
+Other types of pumps used in the market are reciprocating pumps, gear pumps, and screw pumps.

 3. Cargo Lines

-Cargo lines serve as the pathways to which the liquid cargo passes during loading and discharging operation.
+Cargo lines serve as the pathways to which the liquid cargo passes during loading and discharging operations.

-Its direction is controlled by cargo valves which is operated by the officer of the watch.
+Its direction is controlled by cargo valves which are operated by the officer of the watch.